 Regis University has one of the finest collections of Santos (saints) in the state.
 Academic writing and research materials are also available.
 The collection, which currently numbers over 700 items, is housed at Dayton Memorial Library, the main library on the Denver campus.

 TESORO FOUNDATION'S ANNUAL SPANISH MARKET

 The Tesoro Foundation's Annual Spanish Market is an educationally focused art show that takes place in conjunction with the 1830s Rendezvous in late August.
 Featuring historically accurate camps, entertainment and a Spanish Market displaying 24 of Colorado and New Mexico's most highly regarded Spanish Colonial artists, the foundation also exhibits items from the Regis University collection.

-For a crash course in Denver's vast Hispanic/Latino food offerings, start up on the "North Side" at 59th and Federal Blvd. and head south to Hampden Blvd.
-For the next 15 miles there is a plethora of Mom-and-Pop stands and restaurants.
+For a crash course in Denver's vast Hispanic/Latino food offerings, start up on the "North Side" at 59th and Federal Boulevard and head south to Hampden Boulevard.
+For the next 15 miles there is a plethora of mom-and-pop stands and restaurants.
 From carts offering elotes (corn with mayonnaise and chili powder), taco trucks that grill onsite, to roasted pollo (fast food grilled chicken) to fruit stands, this is a small road trip into food heaven.